FAQs

 All connections with RogueDB databases use SSL/TLS paired with token based authentication.
 Any attempts to access a database with an unencrypted channel or a verified token are rejected.
 OAuth will be supported in future releases as an alternative authentication mechanism.

-RogueDB will not retrieve, access, modify, or store data on behalf of the customer outside the services provided in a subscription plan under any circumstances, except as required by law.
+RogueDB will not retrieve, access, modify, or store data on behalf of the customer outside the services provided in a subscription plan under any circumstances.
+Any requests to bypass policy to access a client's database instance will be rejected.
+The only exception will be circumstances required by law.

-Please refer to the Terms of Service for the cancellation and modification policies.
 These policies are enacted to allow us to keep our prices competitive and accessible for all users.
+Otherwise, discounts for subscriptions could not be offered for compute and storage.

 What is an operation as it applies to throughput limits for shared plans?